 23.01.
-USE OF FISH DOCK BY COMMON CARRIERS - The use of the Fish Pier Dock by Common Carriers vessels is prohibited.
+USE OF FISH DOCK BY COMMON CARRIERS - The use of the Fish Pier by Common Carriers is prohibited.

 23.02.
 FISH DOCK USE - The Fish Dock is to be used primarily for the loading and unloading of fish, fish products and fishing gear.
 Any other use must be approved in advance by the Harbormaster.
-The Fish Dock is an open access dock.
-Use of the Fish Dock is on a first come / first served basis but the loading and unloading of fish and delivery of ice at the City's ice delivery station between cranes 4 and 5 will have priority.
-Vessel owners are encouraged to communicate and cooperate with other Fish Dock patrons to avoid congestion.